jkleecloud/jkleecloud.github.io/content/posts/azure-weekly-wc-260406.md

 ## Sustainability

 - [Emissions Impact Dashboard for Azure (RET)](https://azure.microsoft.com/en-us/updates?id=558278) : Effective March 31, 2027, the Emissions Impact Dashboard for Azure hosted by Power BI will be retired.
 After this date, the dashboard will no longer be accessible and technical support will be discontinued.
 Customers can explore [Azure Carbon Optimizer](https://learn.microsoft.com/en-us/azure/carbon-optimization/) in advance of the retirement date as an alternative solution.
-Get your dashboard data exported ifyou need it for historical reporting!
+Get your dashboard data exported if you need it for historical reporting!